Lasting Legacy of William F. Buckley Jr.: A Look at the Influence on History

 The Manchurian Candidate

-In 1966, Buckley's weekly PBS show Firing Line debuted and continued until 1999, exposing many Americans to his erudite manner of speech and vocabulary.
+In 1966, Buckley's weekly PBS show Firing Line premiered.
+For many Americans, it was their primary exposure to him and his manner of speech.

 1976: Smith Attempts Another Murder

 In 1976, five years after being released from prison, Edgar Smith attempted to murder another woman in San Diego, California.
-He was sentenced to life in prison and admitted he murdered Zielinski.
+He was sentenced to life in prison and admitted to also murdering Zielinski.
 Buckley expressed regret at having believed and supported Smith.

 1999: Firing Line Ends

-On February 27, 2008, William F. Buckley Jr., the renowned American conservative writer, public intellectual, and political commentator, passed away, marking the end of a significant era in American conservative thought.
+On February 27, 2008, William F. Buckley Jr., the influential American conservative writer, public intellectual, political commentator, and novelist, passed away.

-In 2008, historian George H. Nash described William F. Buckley Jr. as arguably the most important public intellectual in the United States over the past half-century, highlighting his role as a leading voice of American conservatism.
+In 2008, historian George H. Nash described William F. Buckley Jr. as arguably the most important public intellectual in the United States of the past half-century, recognizing him as the preeminent voice of American conservatism for an entire generation.

 Losing Mum and Pup: A Memoir